 Some newly discovered compounds have just been found to turn off all of the genes that cause diabetes in just a few weeks.

 Are these compounds found in a pill bottle?
 No!

-Last week, I explained how to find out if you are pre-diabetic or diabetic.
+I’ve explained before how to find out if you are pre-diabetic or diabetic.
 Half of the 24 million people with diabetes don’t know they have it and nearly all the 60 million people with pre-diabetes don’t know they have it.